lego5858joren/IOATS/README.md

 ## Future Updates
 This project will be incrementally updated to include:
-- Backend integration using Node.js to store ticket and ride data.
+- Backend integration using Java and Node.js to store ticket and ride data.
 - Enhanced ride information and user experience.
 - Improved styling and mobile responsiveness.